To register as a media representative:

 To register as a peasant/Indigenous group:

 For media partnerships/inquiries:

-The most pressing issues of our time (climate crisis, hunger, inequality) are all deeply interconnected through food and land.
-While Indigenous and peasant communities feed the majority of the world and sustain 80% of the world’s biodiversity — their voices are underrepresented in dominant narratives and solutions.
+Indigenous, peasant and smallholder farmer communities feed the majority of the world and sustain 80% of the world’s biodiversity.
 They hold the wisdom of how to relate to land and grow food in ways that address hunger, protect culture, guarantee livelihoods, and sustain biodiversity.
-But due to structural marginalization and lack of access to these communities, their stories often go unheard.

-The Peasant and Indigenous Press Forum is organized by A Growing Culture in partnership with Kilusang Magbubukid ng Pilipinas (The Peasant Movement of the Philippines, KMP) and Asian Peasant Coalition (APC), and in cooperation with the Alliance for Food Sovereignty in Africa (AFSA).
+The Peasant and Indigenous Press Forum is organized and steered by a global committee of journalists, A Growing Culture, Kilusang Magbubukid ng Pilipinas (The Peasant Movement of the Philippines, KMP), and the Alliance for Food Sovereignty in Africa (AFSA).